hyperknot/lg_calib/README.md

 I'm writing this guide as a reference for color calibrating modern LG OLED TVs.
-It's using the open source [bscpylgtv](https://github.com/chros73/bscpylgtv) and [DisplayCAL](https://displaycal.net/) projects.
+It's using the open source [bscpylgtv](https://github.com/chros73/bscpylgtv) and [DisplayCAL](https://displaycal.net/) project.

 I'm using a G2 with the 04.x firmware.
 Feel free to open a Pull Request (or just click Edit here in GitHub) to add things related to different models.
 Also, please open a PR to correct if I write something wrong.